Techie-Qabila/DroidValidatorLight/README.md

 ```

-<p>You can remove validate from form as well, You can make your own validators by extending Validator class.</P>
+You can remove validate from form as well, You can make your own validators by extending Validator class.

-<p>Happy Validation, Thanks</p>
+Happy Validation, Thanks

 License
 -------

-    Copyright (C) 2016 Muhammad Ahmed
+    Copyright (C) 2018 Muhammad Ahmed

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.